 Mulch what grass won’t cover

 Even the best gardeners can’t make every inch of an outdoor space look perfect 24/7.
-Fortunately, for those areas where your plants are patchy, colorful mulch can make all the difference.
+Fortunately, for those areas where your plants are patchy, colorful mulch can make all the difference, here find more info about lawn services.
 If you’re going for a tropical vibe, add some deep red mulch to the area around trees and flower beds, or if you want something that makes the green in your garden pop, try black mulch instead.

 Invest in some hedges